nullObjectPtr/hovelhouse-cloudkit/README.md

 # Setup

-This plugin is provided as a unity package.
-You can import via the Package Manager.
+ IMPORTANT: This plugin is provided as a Unity Package Manager (UPM) package.
+It must be placed in the /packages directory for it to run correctly.
+It will NOT install correctly if you copy it into your assets folder.

 ## Installing the Unity Package

-### From Disk
-* Clone or download the git project.
-If you downloaded the project as a zip, unzip it somewhere on your filesystem.
+* Unzip the archive and place the entire directory in the packages directory (this must be done from the finde0)

+OR

+* Move the archive to a folder outside of your unity project and unzip it.
 * Open "Window->Package Manager"
 * Click the "+" button in the upper left and select "Add Package From Disk"
 * Select the "package.json" file in the "CloudKit" folder of inside the unzipped directory
 * Unity will now import the package into your project

  There are three libraries provided.
 One dynamic library for MacOS, one static library for iOS, and one static library for TVOS.

+ ## Samples
+ The provided example scenes illustrate the many uses of CloudKit.
+We recommend that you test your build with these scenes to ensure that you have everything set up correctly.

+ * In Unity 2019 and later, samples can be imported from the details panel for this plugin, inside the Package Manager window
+ * In Unity 2018 the option to import samples is missing from the package manager UI.
+They can be found in the /CloudKitPlugin/Samples~/ directory.
+Copy the entire contents of this folder (including the meta files) to your assets folder.
+The '~' in the hides this folder from the Unity project explorer window, so you must do this from the finder.

 ## Usage
 To use, import the namespace "HovelHouse.CloudKit".
 No plugin initialization is needed and you do not need to add anything to your scenes.
 Just start using the classes as you would if this were an objective-c project.
 Class names and methods very closely match their Objective-C counterparts.
 See the provided examples for details.